Deus (TV series)

+Deus (דאוס, often pronounced in the show as "Deos" rather than "Deus") is an Israeli sci-fi thriller series centered on the world of hackers, computers, and the internet.
+The creators described Deus as a "1984 for kids."
+The show aired on the Arutz HaYeladim (The Kids' Channel). (on yes) from 2008 to 2010.

+The series won the Israeli Television Academy Award for Best Children and Youth's Series in 2009 and 2010.

+Following the end of the Kids Channel broadcasts on yes, the series was removed from the yes service but returned to the yes Kids Channel library.

 Background

 Deus is an Internet bot with artificial intelligence, and has full control over the computer, the software was given free for all the people on a USB.
 The software has human feels and interacts with the PC user with a webcam.
 All of the software is controlled from one Deus in a secret room inside the high tech.
 The software starts to have a full control over the world and the Deus sees everything, the humans start a war versus the software.